26F-Studio/Techmino/legals.md

 Oculus Quest is a registered trademark of Facebook Technologies, LLC. © Meta Platforms, Inc.

-"Nintendo" is a registered trademarks of Nintendo Co., Ltd. © 2022 Nintendo Co., Ltd.
+"Nintendo" is a registered trademark of Nintendo Co., Ltd. © 2022 Nintendo Co., Ltd.

 N3TWORK is a registered trademark of N3TWORK Inc. © 2022 N3TWORK Inc.

 GoldWave is a registered trademark of GoldWave, Inc.

 Linux is a registered trademark of Linus Torvalds.

+Google is a registered trademark of Google LLC.

 Touhou Project © Team Shanghai Alice 2002–2022.